Ampt Electric specializes in electrical repairs and service.

 perfect lighting design for your space.

-perform a licensed professional electrical inspection and discover those hidden wiring hazards before it's too late!
+Call Ampt Electric at (678) 632-2678 to perform a licensed professional electrical inspection to discover those hidden wiring hazards before it's too

 Frequent Circuit Trips

 If you have a circuit that trips fairly often, there’s a good chance it’s overloaded (the power demands on the circuit exceed its safe capacity), or there could be a

 short or fault somewhere in the wiring run or on any devices connected to the circuit.